 A worshiper entered through the porch, which faces south, proceeded through the hall to the rooms of the adytum at the northern end.
 The worshiper then turned about face toward the south to worship the images of the deities placed in niches in the wall.
 The western room contained two niches which may have contained the images of two Nabataean gods Allat and Dushura.
 The other room contained a larger single niche where it is believed the defied image of Obodas the King was worshiped.
 The temple was built to be his eternal resting place and the center of worship for his cult.

 View from the porch towards the complex I mentioned in the beginning.

-I know we did not cover everything, but we went through the most important things, and it gets hot in the desert.
+We did not cover everything, but we went through the most important things, and it got hot in the desert.
 So, at this point, we will finish our tour.

-If you are looking for a half day trip in the desert then visiting both Ein Avdat and Avdat National Parks can be perfect.
+If you are looking for a half-day trip in the desert, visiting both Ein Avdat and Avdat National Parks can be perfect.
 The combination of nature and archeology makes the tour exciting and versatile.
 And the closeness makes it comfortable to travel.